waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 **Note:** The `DATABASE_URL` is only needed during build for static page generation - it's NOT stored in the final image.
 If you're not using Prisma, remove the `ARG/ENV DATABASE_URL` and `RUN npx prisma generate` lines.

 ## Step 4: Set Up Kamal

+**Note:** If you don't have Homebrew's Ruby installed, macOS's system Ruby is outdated and will cause issues with Kamal.
+[See the section below](#installing-homebrew-ruby) for installation instructions before proceeding.

 Install Kamal